 During 2008, the team conducted 32 on-site monitoring and inspection visits to licensees.
 Of those visits 12 were to designated managers of open-ended collective investment schemes, 5 to designated custodians, 4 to closed-end fund administrators, 7 to independent financial advisers/intermediaries and 4 to asset managers.
 These visits covered 713 funds and 250 administered licensees.
 One of those visits was conducted jointly with the Commission's Insurance Division.
-In addition, themed desktop reviews were undertaken of adoption of and adherence to the new Handbook for financial services businesses on countering financial crime and terrorist financing.
+In addition, themed desktop reviews were undertaken of adoption of and adherence to the new Handbook for financial services on countering financial crime and terrorist financing.
 That review covered 20 firms.

 Arising out of the on-site monitoring and inspection programme, remedial action was found to be necessary in the case of three firms.
-In each case, the firm concerned voluntarily accepted the imposition of formal conditions on its licence requiring both the implementation of a remedial programme and regular reporting to the Commission on progress in correcting defects identified.
+In each case, the firm concerned voluntarily accepted the imposition of formal conditions on their licence requiring both the implementation of a remedial programme, and regular reporting to the Commission on progress in correcting defects identified.
 All of those conditions were imposed in the latter half of 2008; all remain in force for the time being.

-Fund Distribution Limited ("FDL"), the company set up to pay compensation to certain classes of investors in split capital investment trusts, was finally liquidated and removed from the UK Companies Register in April 2008.
+Fund Distribution Limited ("FDL"), the company set up to pay compensation to certain classes of investors in split capital investment trusts was finally liquidated and removed from the UK Companies Register in April 2008.
 FDL was a company limited by guarantee, the Commission's initial commitment to contribute to its capital being £1 in the event of there being any shortfall on liquidation.
-Once the compensation fund had been fully distributed, the Commission, along with other participants, made a further commitment to contribute up to £10,000 in the event of a shortfall on liquidation in order to facilitate an orderly winding-up of the fund.
+Once the compensation fund had been fully distributed, the Commission, along with other participants made a further commitment to contribute up to £10,000 in the event of a shortfall on liquidation (referred to in note [ ] to the accounts) in order to facilitate an orderly winding up of the fund.
 In the event, neither the £1 capital contribution nor the £10,000 supporting commitment were required, and those contingent liabilities have ceased.
-The Channel Islands Splits Adjudication Scheme, which was set up to provide an equivalent dispute resolution process to that available to UKdomiciled investors in split capital investment trusts is expected to close shortly.
+The Channel Islands Splits Adjudication Scheme, which was set up to provide an equivalent dispute resolution process to that available to UK domiciled investors in split capital investment trusts [has completed its work and has now closed down/is dealing with one remaining case and is expected to close shortly].